Christopher Columbus: Fourth voyage (1502–1504)

 On 9 May 1502, Columbus left Cádiz with his flagship Santa María and three other vessels.
-The ships were crewed by 140 men, including his brother Bartolomeo as second in command and his son Fernando.
-He sailed to Arzila on the Moroccan coast to rescue Portuguese soldiers said to be besieged by the Moors.
+The ships were crewed by 140 men, including his brother Bartholomew as second in command and his son Fernando.
+He sailed to Asilah on the Moroccan coast to rescue Portuguese soldiers said to be besieged by the Moors.
 The siege had been lifted by the time they arrived, so the Spaniards stayed only a day and continued on to the Canary Islands.